Comprehensive Guidance Plan

 Employment of Students

-Students under 18 who are interested in working papers may pick up applications in the Junior-Senior High School main office.
+Students under 18 years old who are interested in working papers may pick up applications in the Junior-Senior High School main office.
 The Guidance office can sometimes offer assistance in finding summer employment since guidance counselors often keep in touch with community employers.
 Despite the attraction of having a part-time job after school hours, students should give careful consideration to the amount of time and energy an after-school job can demand.
 Students should remember that school responsibilities always take precedence over such jobs.

 The following list presents current student organizations.
 If a student is interested in joining any of the activities sponsored by these organizations, he/she should ask the counselor for further information.